Connecting to the remote HPC system Torch

 Open OnDemand (Web-based Graphical User Interface)

 Open OnDemand (OOD) is an open source project funded by the National Science Foundation (NSF).
 OOD is designed to create easier access for users to interface with HPC systems.
-Originally developed by Ohio Supercomputer Center (OSC), used by many universities around the world, and now servicing the NYU Greene HPC cluster.
+Originally developed by Ohio Supercomputer Center (OSC), used by many universities around the world, and now servicing the NYU Torch HPC cluster.

 OOD has a variety of convenient tools to manage files, access the command line, manage and monitor jobs, and launch interactive applications, such as Jupyter Notebooks, RStudio sessions, and even full Linux Desktops.